leanfeng1/FrontCoder/README.md

 ## 🙏 Acknowledgments

-- Thanks to the open-source community for the foundational tools
+- Thanks to the open-source community for the foundational tools and models.
-- VLM and LLM service providers
-- Dataset contributors

 ## 📜 License

-This project is released under the Apache 2.0 License.
-See [LICENSE](LICENSE) for details.
+This project is released under the MIT License.

 ---